“I wasn’t a pretty girl, I was six feet tall at 15, you know” – Maya Angelou

 I was the oldest child.
 I tried to do my best.
 I still had school you know.
 I had to do well.
 I wanted my mom to be proud.
 My dad didn’t much care.
 He wasn’t around much, you know.
 We never knew where he was.
 He sent money once.
 He sent flowers to mom on her birthday.
 You know she cried.
 I cried.
 My sisters and brother cried.

-My party was a success and my dress was so beautiful.
+My party was a success and my dress was sooo beautiful.
 I designed it myself, you know.
 I made it myself too.
 There were some old dresses, tucked away in a chest.
 They were made of beautiful satin material.
 Mom said they belonged to my grandma and I could do whatever I wanted with the material.
-My dress was sooo beautiful!
 Mom told me I was pretty and so did my girlfriends.
 I never thought I was pretty.
 I thought I was pretty ugly.
 I had a hard time finding clothes and shoes!
 Shoes – OMG!
 Forget about finding shoes for my long and skinny feet.